-- Pressure Cook the Salmon Fillets: Pour 1 cup of cold running tap water into the pressure cooker.
+Pressure Cook Salmon Fillets: Pour 1 cup of cold running tap water in Instant Pot pressure cooker.
 Place the Frozen Salmon Fillets on top of a steamer rack.
-Close the lid and cook at Low Pressure for 1 - 3 minute(s).
-Turn off the heat and do a Quick Release.
+Close the lid and pressure cook at Low Pressure for 1 - 3 minute(s), and Quick Release.
+Turn off the heat.
 Open the lid carefully.
 Remove the salmon fillets and pat them really dry with paper towels.

-- Season the Salmon Fillets: Add a tablespoon of olive oil on the salmon skin.
+Season Salmon Fillets: Add a tablespoon of olive oil on the salmon skin.
 Season generously with kosher salt and ground black pepper.

-- Crisp the Salmon Skin: Make sure the skillet is hot to prevent the skin from sticking to the skillet (See Notes).
+Crisp Salmon Skin: Make sure the skillet is hot to prevent the skin from sticking to the skillet (See Notes).
 Place the salmon fillet skin side down for 1 – 2 minutes.

 Serve Salmon Fillet: Remove the salmon fillets from the skillet and serve with your favorite side dishes.
 It is excellent with salad and rice.

 Non-stick skillet: Use a non-stick skillet if the salmon skin is sticking to the skillet.No Skin: If you don’t like skin on your salmon, you can easily remove it after pressure cooking.
 You may have to increase the pressure cooking time by an extra minute.*Rate the Recipe: If you've tried the recipe, don't forget to Rate the Recipe in the Comments Section.
 Thank you!